-Position: ABS 3A @ 3° West Satellite name: TSTV Africa
+Position: ABS 3A @ 3° West Satellite name: OLD TSTV Africa Position

 Frequency: 11052 or 11088 or 11168 (H) 30008.
 Symbol rate: 30000.
 Polarisation: H LNB.
 The dish size is 90-cm Ku band dish.
-In spite of the fact that tstv is currently dead, you can still get a handful free betting channels on this position.
+In spite of the fact that tstv is no longer on this position, you can still get a handful of free betting channels on this position.
 The likes of 9jabet, betking, merrybet, WGB and so on are free on this position.

 - Mega Choice at 29/30° East TP: 11294 H: 45000 Dish: 1 meter Ku band dish